lxbtlr/formica/README.md

 ```

 ### side-note
 One of my goals for this project was to practice refactoring the code base.
-This
+This heppened
 throughout the coding process, but most significantly in the last week on the refactor
 branch.
 That code has been merged and does run **however**, you will immediately
 notice there is a problem...
 THE ANTS ARE ONLY IN ONE QUARTER OF THE SCREEN.
 The